 Uniforms

-Uniforms are variables that are uniform for each vertex.
-They can be defined in either the vertex shader or the fragment shader.
+Another way to pass data to the GPU is with uniforms, which are variables that are uniform for each vertex.
+They can be defined in both vertex and fragment shaders.

 #version 300 es